 Going to Cozumel and I wanna do some diving I am.
 A rookie just got certified on may 13th is it safe?
 And can I dive in shallow water only?

 Asa safe as any popular tourist destination.
-You're probably more at risk of getting into a bar fight with another tourist than falling foul of a Mexican cri... read more »over 2 years ago
+You're probably more at risk of getting into a bar fight with another tourist than falling foul of a Mexican cri... read more »about 5 years ago

 Lindylou, it depends which part of Mexico you mean and what you'll be doing.
-If you're going into rural Michoacan alone carrying a bag of gold and trying to ... read more »over 2 years ago
+If you're going into rural Michoacan alone carrying a bag of gold and trying to ... read more »about 5 years ago